 Title: “To which brands would you like to apply this layout?”

-X icon to close this screen (without saving).
+X icon to close this screen (without saving) – will close the saving screen and will go back to the Games lobby.

-List of checkboxes of all sub-brands available, sorted by regulations
+List of checkboxes of ALL casino brands available, sorted by regulations.

+When a brand is checked, the list of relevant available skins would be displayed below it.

+By default, the brand and all skins related to it will be checked according to the brand that was initially chosen in the header dropdown menu at the beginning of the process.

+By default, when a brand is checked by the user, all skins below it will also be checked.
+If necessary, the user can un-check the irrelevant skins.

-For each group, the user can check the regulation title to mark all under it as checked
+For each regulation group, the user can check the regulation title to mark all under it as checked (will include all brands and skins).

-By default, all of the sub-brands under the same regulation of the sub-brand that was initially edited (that was chosen from the first dropdown list in the header) will be checked.